thejpster/zube/README.md

 My entry for MPW2 on the Zero to ASIC Training Course.

 Currently we have two 8-bit registers on an 8-bit data bus.
-There are read/write strobes (active on the falling edge), and a chip select pin for each register - suitable for us on an 8080 bus with external address decoding.
+There are read/write strobes (active on the falling edge), and an address bus which we decode to get the chip selects.
+This should be suitable for use on an 8080/Z80 bus, with appropriate level shifters.

 * The top level module is zero2asic, `src/zero2asic.v`
 * The cocotb tests are in `test/test_zero2asic.v`